Triangle center: Alternative terminology

 Some other names for dilation are uniform scaling, isotropic scaling, homothety, and homothecy.

 Non-Euclidean and other geometries

 The study of triangle centers traditionally is concerned with Euclidean geometry, but triangle centers can also be studied in non-Euclidean geometry.
-Spherical triangle centers can be defined using spherical trigonometry.
 Triangle centers that have the same form for both Euclidean and hyperbolic geometry can be expressed using gyrotrigonometry.
 In non-Euclidean geometry, the assumption that the interior angles of the triangle sum to 180 degrees must be discarded.

 Centers of tetrahedra or higher-dimensional simplices can also be defined, by analogy with 2-dimensional triangles.

 Some centers can be extended to polygons with more than three sides.
 The centroid, for instance, can be found for any polygon.
 Some research has been done on the centers of polygons with more than three sides.